• Skip to primary navigation

 *Race took place at Newcastle on an all-weather surface.

-About the Vertem Futurity Trophy
+About the Kameko Futurity Trophy

 Clock and Autumn Leaves

 For those of you wondering what ever happened to Doncaster’s Racing Post Trophy, there’s no need to fear.
-The final Group 1 contest of the flat season remains alive and kicking, merely under a different title: the Vertem Futurity Trophy.
-The 2017 name change marked the end of a 28 year sponsorship deal with the Racing Post but it’s still very much the same race that has excited Doncaster for decades.
+The final Group 1 contest of the flat season remains alive and kicking, merely under a different title: the Kameko Futurity Trophy.
+A 2017 name change marked the end of a 28 year sponsorship deal with the Racing Post but it’s still very much the same race that has excited Doncaster for decades.

 For the two-year-old horses that compete in this one mile race, this is their last moment in the spotlight before the main season draws to a close.
 Group 1 status and a rich jackpot attracts a high calibre selection of colts, many of which are worth keeping your eye on the following season.
 Fillies are eligible to compete alongside the boys but incredibly rarely is this the case despite their three pound allowance.